The Cotton Exchange, Karachi

 The Cotton Exchange, Karachi is located in Karachi, Sindh, Pakistan.
 It is the largest cotton trading exchange in Pakistan.

+History

 Founded in 1933, it is the oldest commodity exchange in Pakistan.

+Building

+The exterior of the structure has remained intact over time.
+The façade is as beautiful as it was when it was initially built.
+There are small indications of wear and tear, but the interiors have not changed considerably.
+The unchanged furnishings, slow-moving ceiling fans, and historic portraits that adorn the building's walls preserve its authenticity.